People Against Rape Is Providing Charleston Bartenders With Education To Decrease Sexual Assault

 The Charleston organization People Against Rape is partnering with area bars to educate bar owners and employees about sexual assault awareness and provide additional information for community outreach.
 People Against Rape is also providing a program called Upstander Training which teaches bartenders what they can look for in terms of decreasing the risk factors in their establishment.
-Whether it’s about overserving people or even slipping things into someone’s drink, there are things that bartenders and bar owners should know to keep their patrons safe.
+Whether it’s about over-serving people or even slipping things into someone’s drink, there are things that bartenders and bar owners should know to keep their patrons safe.

-The Post and Courier says that Chris DiMattia, the owner of Recovery Room Tavern realized that there was a significant problem in Charleston when he put up posters in the bathroom about rape and sexual assault that was fitted with a cardholder with takeaways with sexual assault resources.
+The Post and Courier says that Chris DiMattia, the owner of Recovery Room Tavern, realized that there was a significant problem in Charleston when he put up posters in the bathroom about rape and sexual assault that was fitted with a cardholder with takeaways with sexual assault resources.
 He explains that all of the cards were gone almost immediately.

 “We had to call (People Against Rape) after the first weekend, and be like, can we get more cards?
 She was like, I left you a bunch.
 And we were like, no, they’re gone.
-We burned through well over 100.”
+We burned through well over 100,” DiMattia said.

 People Against Rape is a Charleston-based sexual assault advocacy group that is working with local bars to raise awareness that the incidence of sexual assault increases around alcohol and drugs.